unexpectedness/clj-delegate/README.md

 - the nil or false value

 These matcher/transformer pairs will be used to process the existing methods of the delegate in order to adapt them.
-Whenever a matcher will match a method, the corresponding transformer will be run against it.
+Whenever a matcher matches a method, the corresponding transformer is run against it.
-If the transformer is  or returns `nil`/`false`, then the method will be removed from the delegate implementation.
+If the transformer is or returns `nil`/`false` the method is removed from the delegate implementation.
-Not that transformers can return a method descriptor clojure quoted code as a seq that will be used as the method's new body.
+Note that transformers can return a method descriptor or clojure quoted code.

 Example: